toebeann/BepInEx.Subnautica/README.md

 In particular, this pack comes with:

+- [BepInEx Loading Progress Splash Screen](https://github.com/BepInEx/BepInEx.SplashScreen), a BepInEx patcher that displays a loading screen on game startup,
 - [Tobey's Unity Audio Patcher for BepInEx](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it,
 - [Tobey's Game Info Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.GameInfo), a simple BepInEx plugin to log information about the currently loaded Unity game,
 - [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
 - [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp.

 ## Easy Automated Installation

-> [!IMPORTANT]
->
-> **With just this pack installed, you will not see any changes in-game!**
->
-> Check the file `BepInEx` > `LogOutput.log` to determine whether BepInEx has loaded.

 ### Windows (Vortex)